maximilien/i18n4go/README.md

 ## extract-strings

-The general usage for `-c extract-strings` command is:
+The general usage for `extract-strings` command is:

 ```
   ...
   EXTRACT-STRINGS:

-  -c extract-strings         the extract strings command
+  extract-strings            the extract strings command

   -e                         [optional] the JSON file with strings to be excluded, defaults to excluded.json if present
 	-s												 [optional] the JSON file with regexp that specify a capturing group to be extracted instead of the full string matching the regexp